LucasBullen/Project-Provisioning-Protocol/README.md

 ProvisionResult: {
 	errorMessage: String | null,
 	erroneousParameters: ErroneousParameter[],
-	newFiles: String[],
+	location: String,
 	openFiles: String[]
 }
 ```
  - `errorMessage`: If there is an error with the parameters, this is either an overarching error message or an error message that does not relate to any one specific parameter
  - `erroneousParameters`: If there is an error with the parameters, A list of [ErroneousParameter](#erroneous-parameter) objects listing parameter specific errors
- - `newFiles`: A list of absolute paths to files that have been created by the project provisioning
+ - `location`: The path to the location that the project was made
- - `openFiles`: A list of absolute paths to files that should be displayed to the user through the client, to show that the project has been provisioned
+ - `openFiles`: A list of location relative paths to files that should be displayed to the user through the client, to show that the project has been provisioned

 ### <a name="provision-instructions"></a>Provision Instructions
 > (Client -> Server)A request to generate a list of files and their contents to provision a project from a set of given parameters